AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 | - | Primary | ..Primary..PwrIn/PropertyId:Value | ..Primary..PwrOut/PropertyId:Value |
 | - | Secondary | ..Secondary..PwrIn/PropertyId:Value | ..Secondary..PwrOut/PropertyId:Value |

-The presence of context allow data view to align the data fields, without the addition of an `.IdentifyingField` as shown in the stream example above.
+The presence of context allows data views to align the data fields, without the addition of an `.IdentifyingField` as shown in the stream example above.

 ## Field
 Each data field represents a particular source of information, such as a data item's `.Id` or the values from one of its properties.